ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 17. Run node_module vulnerability checks
 RUN npm audit

+# 18. Run unit tests
+RUN npm test

-# 18. Extend the test stage to create a new stage named build-stage
+# 19. Extend the test stage to create a new stage named build-stage
 FROM test as build-stage

-# 19. Build the production static assets
+# 20. Build the production static assets
 RUN npm run build

-# 20. Extend Nginx image to create a new stage named prod
+# 21. Extend Nginx image to create a new stage named prod
 FROM nginx:1.15-alpine as prod

-# 21. Provide meta data about the port the container must EXPOSE
+# 22. Provide meta data about the port the container must EXPOSE
 EXPOSE 80

-# 22. Copy only the files we want from the build stage into the prod stage
+# 23. Copy only the files we want from the build stage into the prod stage
 COPY --from=build-stage /client/app/build /usr/share/nginx/html
 COPY --from=build-stage /client/app/nginx.conf /etc/nginx/conf.d/default.conf
 ```